 “I came from NASCAR country,” says singer Brian Clinebell of the Kabbs.
-It’s summer 2010, and he’s living in a North Park duplex with bandmates Kyle (guitar) and Brandon (drums) Whatley. “[Kyle and Brandon] came from rodeo country.”
+In summer 2010, he was living in a North Park duplex with bandmates Kyle Whatley (guitar) and Brandon Whatley (drums). “[Kyle and Brandon] came from rodeo country.”

 “And I came from Orange County,” says bassist Chase Elliott.
 “I had to hide my monocle and tuxedo when I got here.”

 The Kabbs played their first show (and the first live performance for everybody in the band except Chase) on Halloween 2009, at a North Park house party with the Old In Out.
 Their set grew out of living room jam sessions between Brian and the Whatleys, who met skateboarding at Mission Beach in 2001.

-“We got stoked on a song, recorded it...and all of a sudden we came together into a band,” Red Bluff native Brandon says.
+“We got stoked on a song, recorded it...and all of a sudden we came together into a band,” Red Bluff native Brandon said.

 The band has since played nearly every bar in town, including Johnny Rad Fest with the Zeros at Ken Club.

 “Everyone says we sound like the Doors because Brian has long hair,” says Chase, half joking.
 In beyond-shoulder-length hair, beard, and aviators, the southwest Virginia–born singer certainly does recall the Lizard King.
 His vocals hint at a sound somewhere between Glenn Danzig and a whisky-sodden Morrison.
 Others have likened the Kabbs (pronounced “cabs”) to the Seeds, Wolf Parade, and the Brian Jonestown Massacre.